nsacyber/WALKOFF/README.md

 Walkoff apps can be found at: https://github.com/iadgov/WALKOFF-Apps

+## Installation Instructions
+You can run (possibly with administrator privileges) `python make.py`

+Alternatively, you can manually install

+First, install the dependencies with the following command:

+   `pip install -r requirements.txt`

+To install the dependencies for each individual app, run:

+   `python installDependencies.py`

+Or to just install the dependencies for specific apps:

+   `python installDependencies -a AppOne,AppTwo,AppThree`

+Next, navigate to /client and install the client dependencies with the following commands:

+   `npm install`
+   `npm install gulp-cli -g` (If you need to install gulp)

+Next, use gulp to build the client:

+   `gulp ts`

+That's it!
+To start up the server, just navigate back to the walkoff root and run:

+   `python startServer.py`

+Then, navigate to the specified IP and port to start using WALKOFF.
+The default is http://127.0.0.1:5000.

 ## Features
 1. Custom app interfaces
     *  Interfaces are built using HTML/CSS/Javascript with back-end functionality using Python.